Last updated on December 29th, 2023

 This is the official Hot Springs National Park campground and is great for both tents and RVs.
 There are 40 total sites, all of which have electric hookups and cost $30/night (must be paid with a credit or debit card).

-Located less than 15 minutes Southeast of Hot Springs National Park is Catherine’s Landing, which is home to tent campsites, RV campsites, yurts, and cottages.
+Located less than 15 minutes Southeast of Hot Springs National Park is Catherine’s Landing.
+It’s home to tent campsites, RV campsites, yurts, and cottages.
 This property has a ton to offer in terms of amenities, like a disc golf course and kayak rentals!

 How much time do you need in Hot Springs National Park?